Uzay-G/portfolio/_posts/2020-04-26-wpictf-houseplant-writeup.md

 ![](/assets/images/catography4.png)

 This was a SUPER fun and satisfying challenge and the whole ctf in general was awesome.
-Our team placed fourth!!!
+Our team tied first!!!

 Comment down below if you had other strategies to complete the challenges :)